Henryjiepanli/GeoFlood-275/README.md

 This distinction is important because flood-like image responses may arise from multiple non-flood conditions, including permanent water, wetlands, wet soils, agricultural activities, smooth built-up surfaces, and terrain effects.

-### Geographic conditioning as a core mechanism
+### Terrain- and Land-Cover conditioning as a core mechanism

-GeoFloodNet does not simply concatenate geographic priors as additional input channels.
+GeoFloodNet does not simply concatenate terrain and land-cover as additional input channels.
 Instead, terrain and land-cover priors are used to condition the interpretation of optical–SAR evidence.

-Specifically, geographic priors are used to:
+Specifically, Terrain- and Land-Cover are used to:

 * modulate modality-specific optical and SAR features;
 * estimate local modality reliability;